ParkhomenkoAlexey/Space_Oddity/README.md

 ## Description

   Hello!
-You are the pilot of the spacecraft TE-284.
+You are the pilot of the spaceship TE-284.
 Huge luck - the ancient relics of the planet Sattul were in your hands.
 It is necessary to deliver a valuable cargo to the home planet in complete safety.
 The road is not easy, but very cognitive.
 Show all your knowledge about the Cosmos, answer the questions and return home!
 Only two answers to the question: the truth or the lie.
 The correct answer will